 - 1. The A -Z of Management Concepts - 2.
 Guide to Management Ideas - 3.
 Kaplan, R and D Champy, Reengineering the Corporation: A Manifesto for Business Revolution, Harper Business, New York - 4.
-Barlett, C and S Ghoshal, Matrix Management: Not A Structure, A Frame of Mind, Harvard Business Review, July-August, 1990 - 5.
-Case, J, Open Book Management: The Coming Business Revolution, Harper Business - 6.
+Barlett, C and S Ghoshal, Matrix Management: Not A Structure, A Frame of Mind, Harvard Business Review, July-August, 1990 - Case, J, Open Book Management: The Coming Business Revolution, Harper Business - 6.
 Grigg, J, Portfolio Working: A Practical Guide to Thriving in the Changing Workplace, Kogan Page - 7.
 Handy, C, The Empty Raincoat, Hutchinson - 8.
 Chowdhury, Subir, Power of Six Sigma, Pearson Education

-- 1. One case study be discussed per unit in the class. - 2.
-Instruction for External Examiner: The question paper will have two sections.
-Section 'A' shall comprise 8 questions (2 questions from each unit).
-The students will be required to attempt four questions (one question from each unit).
-Section 'B' will contain one CASE STUDY which will be compulsory.
-All the five questions will carry equal marks.
+- Instructions for External Examiner: The question paper shall be divided in two sections.
+Section 'A' shall comprise of eight short answer type questions from whole of the syllabus carrying two marks each, which shall be compulsory.
+Answer to each question should not exceed 50 words normally. - 2.
+Section 'B' shall comprise 8 questions (2 questions from each unit).
+The students will be required to attempt four questions selecting one question from each unit. - All questions will carry equal marks.